15-Ab/potd/README.md

         // HashMap to store the frequency of each element HashMap<Integer, Integer> m = new HashMap<>();

-        // Initialize the frequency map with zeros for each element from 0 to K for (int i = 0; i <= K; i++) {
+        // Initializing the frequency map with zeros for each element from 0 to K for (int i = 0; i <= K; i++) {
             m.put(i, 0);
         }

-        // Iterate over the input array
+        // Iterating over the input array
         for (int i = 0; i < arr.length; i++) {
             // Update the last slot of jada with the current element jada[K] = arr[i];

-            // Update the frequency map for the current element if (m.containsKey(arr[i])) {
+            // Updating the frequency map for the current element if (m.containsKey(arr[i])) {
                 m.put(arr[i], m.get(arr[i]) + 1);
             } else {
                 m.put(arr[i], 1);
             }

-            // Find the position of the current element in jada int in = -1;
+            // Finding the position of the current element in jada int in = -1;
             for (int j = 0; j < jada.length; j++) {
                 if (jada[j] == arr[i]) {